taitruong/scala-hack-session/01-principles/day-01/src/main/scala/day01session03/functions/README.md

 Mathematically a partial function f(x') => y is a subset of a function f(x) => y where x' is a subset of x.
 In Scala you use for this the PartialFunction trait: https://gist.github.com/taitruong/9620714

 The PartialFunction has along with the apply method a isDefinedAt method.
-This allows the caller to check the input arguments first before applying a partial function.
+This allows the caller to (manually) check the input arguments first before applying a partial function.
 Read more about partial functions [here](http://tommy.chheng.com/2010/04/23/partial-functions-in-scala/).

 Please do not mix up a partial function with a partially applied function.